Cian Harries: Swindon Town

 On 28 June 2022, Harries agreed to join League Two club Swindon Town on a one-year deal.
+At the end of the season, he was released having made only seven appearances in all competitions.

+Aldershot Town

+On 21 June 2023, Harries signed for National League club Aldershot Town on a one-year deal.
+Despite having been offered a new contract at the end of the 2023–24 season, he instead opted to depart the club at the end of his existing deal.

+Woking

+On 28 May 2024, Harries joined Aldershot's main rivals Woking.

+Forest Green Rovers

+On 17 January 2025, Harries signed for fellow National League side Forest Green Rovers for an undisclosed fee.

 International career

 In May 2017, Harries was named in the Wales under-20 squad for the 2017 Toulon Tournament.
 After remaining on the bench for the tournament opener, Harries was named in the starting line-up in Wales' remaining two group matches against France and Bahrain as Wales were eliminated in the group stage.

 In October 2017, Harries made his Wales U21 debut in a 3–1 victory against Liechtenstein.